Framework-R-D/phlex-design/doc/ch_preliminaries/data_flow.rst

 Data Flow with Sequences
 ------------------------

-As mentioned earlier in :numref:`functional_programming:Sequences of data and higher-order functions`, processing sequences of data is a critical aspect of obtaining physics results.
+As mentioned earlier in :numref:`ch_preliminaries/functional_programming:Sequences of data and higher-order functions`, processing sequences of data is a critical aspect of obtaining physics results.
 The data-flow discussion in the previous section naturally maps to applying the functions :math:`f` and :math:`g` to elements of sequences.
 Specifically [#f2]_:

 - Instead of the individual objects :math:`ws`, :math:`hs`, and :math:`ts` being passed along the edges, the sequences :math:`[ws_i]`, :math:`[hs_i]`, and :math:`[ts_i]` are passed.
 - The functions :math:`f` and :math:`g` map to :math:`\transform{f}` and :math:`\transform{g}`, respectively.

-.. graphviz:: graphviz/functional-programming-data-flow-hof.gv
+.. graphviz:: functional-programming-data-flow-hof.gv
    :align: center

-The above graph does not specify an implementation---assuming :math:`f` and :math:`g` are pure functions (see :numref:`functional_programming:Pure functions`), the same result is obtained if (a) full sequences are passed between the nodes, or (b) one element per sequence is passed at a time.
+The above graph does not specify an implementation---assuming :math:`f` and :math:`g` are pure functions (see :numref:`ch_preliminaries/functional_programming:Pure functions`), the same result is obtained if (a) full sequences are passed between the nodes, or (b) one element per sequence is passed at a time.
 Whether option (a) or (b) is chosen as the processing implementation depends on the data and the overall constraints on the program.

 .. todo::